drivasperez/fansi/README.md

-# fansi
+# Fansi
-A python library that makes formatting terminal printouts easy.
+Fansi is a python library that makes formatting terminal printouts easy.